veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 Each company or a B2C customer has one tenant in Data Workbench.
 A tenant can have multiple workspaces.
 Each workspace has members.
 Workspace members can be admins or readers.
 For information on user management, go [here](usermanagement.md).

+If you are a tenant admin, you can use the picker button to create a new workspace.
+To do so:
+1. In the upper-left corner of the "Home" page, select the workspace and tenant picker button.
+2. In the dropdown that appears, at the bottom, select the **Add workspace** button.

 ## Connectors and connections
 Each workspace has connectors and connections.
 A connector defines a way of connectivity between Veracity and a source system.
 A connection is an instance of a connector, and it is used by the dataset to query data from a data source.